-A pedestrian is anyone on foot and any person with disabilities traveling in a wheelchair or a mobility device to help individual overcome a disability.
-The 2009 Household Survey shows nearly 10% of trips were done by bicycle or on foot, not by car.
+A pedestrian is anyone on foot and any person with disabilities traveling in a wheelchair or a mobility device to help an individual overcome a disability.
+See Wis.
+Stats.
+340.01(43) for the legal definition of a pedestrian.

-Children can be difficult to protect since they lack the skills and experience that most adults have come to take for granted.
-Children have little or no sense of danger.
+Children and pedestrians with limited mobility are at a greater risk than others on the roads.
+Children have a limited understanding of traffic laws and little sense of danger.
 They tend to be impulsive and don’t take the time to stop and think about safety, and children may also have a difficult time judging the speed of approaching cars.
-Their smaller stature also makes them harder for motorists to see.
-Adults need to take special care to teach children how to behave safely when around automobile traffic.
-Supervision is crucial through age nine.
+Their smaller stature makes them harder for motorists to see.
+Adults need to take special care to teach children how to behave safely when around vehicle traffic.